 Another downside is that all that security can really slow down a browser.
 Many experts say performance suffers.
 But again, the question is where privacy falls on the list of your priorities.

 In the not-too-distant future, there may be a new internet, created by Tim Berners-Lee, father of the old one.
 Berners-Lee doesn’t like what his brainchild has become and is launching a new internet called Inrupt that protects user data.

 But until that happens, we’re stuck with the old internet, the one that offers us lots of free stuff for the price of our life’s information.
 And there aren’t very many tools that will let us continue to use the old internet without coughing up that data.

 For some people, the knowledge that companies are using AI to comb through their data is as violating as having someone rifle through their underwear drawer.
 Such people don’t mind going through the time and effort to employ a variety of online privacy devices such as a multi-layer protection mechanism with a secure browser, the use of a router, the use of a password manager, the effort to accept only certain cookies— if any—and so forth.

 For others, the convenience of having their browser serve up stuff they use all the time and not demand that they log in over and over seems a worthwhile tradeoff for having entities track them.

 Of course, the only currency that can’t be regained is time, and having to log in each time you go to a site or search again for the item or the news article you wanted to revisit can feel like it costs too much time and energy.

-One thing seems likely – unless Berners-Lee can make privacy more lucrative than data collection, we all need to be conscious about how we protect our data, if and when we choose to do so.
+One thing seems assured, however, unless Berners-Lee can make privacy more lucrative than data collection, we all need to be far more conscious about how we protect our data, if and when we choose to do so.